hyperware-ai/hyperware-book/src/kit/boot-real-node.md

 short: `-r`

-Pass to build a local Kinode core repo and use the resulting binary to boot a real node, e.g.
+Pass to build a local Hyperdrive repo and use the resulting binary to boot a real node, e.g.

 ```
-kit boot-real-node --runtime-path ~/git/kinode
+kit boot-real-node --runtime-path ~/git/hyperdrive
 ```

-for a system with the Kinode core repo living at `~/git/kinode`.
+for a system with the Hyperdrive repo living at `~/git/hyperdrive`.

 Overrides `--version`.